minutes of reading

 Red energizes

 Red is used to communicate passion, excitement, love, blood, or warning - e.g. as a stop light at a pedestrian crossing.
 The red is absolutely eye-catching.
 However, it is not used on CTA buttons as often as green.
 However, there are certain cases when a color change on the CTA button from green to red prompts immediate action.
 Red is also exciting and modern.
 Often considered by marketers as desirable, but a bit risky.
-In addition to emotional influences, colors also evoke physical responses.
+In addition, the emotional impact of colors include evoking physical responses.
 It has been proven that when lighting is red, human responses are 12% faster than normal.
 Also, warm colors are better at gaining attention than cold colors.

 Black adds prestige

 Black is luxurious, elegant, sophisticated and timeless.
 Black color is a classic which is suitable for selling high-quality products, e.g. expensive watches, luxury cars, exclusive clothing.
 It is considered the color of individualists, associated with professionalism, strength, seriousness and self-confidence.
 However, you should always think about your use case - in some cultures black is associated with death or treason.
 On the other hand, in some cultures, black is a symbol of life.
+So, understanding cultural meanings is essential when choosing brand identity colors to resonate with a global audience.
 Think carefully about who your target group is - for this purpose, it is worth to focus on your mobile application users' personas - which will also appear on our blog in a short time.

 How many colors should I use in my UI design?